What Will An Attorney Do For A Misclassification Case?

 Misclassification and Workers’ Compensation Benefits

-More often than not, the misclassification of an employee is a deliberate attempt on the part of the employer to cut costs.
+More often than not, the employee misclassification in Philadelphia workers’ compensation claims is a deliberate attempt on the part of the employer to cut costs.
 This is because an employer must pay Social Security, Medicare, workers’ compensation insurance, and unemployment taxes for each employee.
 Independent contractors receive none of these benefits.

 When an employee becomes injured on the job they are frequently entitled to workers’ compensation benefits, which provide partial pay and continued medical benefits.
 Accordingly, the workers’ compensation can keep an injured employee financially afloat during their recovery.
 However, workers’ compensation benefits are unavailable to independent contractors.
 When an independent contractor sustains an injury in the course of performing the job duties they have no financial recourse.
 If they are unable to work, they will not be paid – regardless of the circumstances surrounding their workplace accident.